iroy2000/react-redux-boilerplate/README.md

 We are using Jest and Enzyme for unit testing, please refer to the Knowledge Base section below for more information.

-In order to add unit test, the current setup requires you to put your test under `__tests__` directory, and suffix it with "spec" or "test", for example, `MyFancyComponent.test.js` or `whatever_folder/AnotherComponent.spec.js`.
+In order to add unit test, the current setup requires you to put your test under `__tests__` directory, and suffix the filename with `spec` or `test`.

+For example, `MyFancyComponent.test.js` or `whatever_folder/AnotherComponent.spec.js`.

-We also have two folders `__fixtures` and `__mocks__` in the repo, those are just handy example folders for you to put different type of test related file separately, these two folders are safe to delete.
+We also have two folders `__fixtures` and `__mocks__` in the repo, those are just handy example folders for you to put different type of test related files separately, these two folders are safe to delete if you don't need them.

 ## Multiple Device Concurrent Debugging